vibewell25/vibewell/docs/docs/guides/notification-system-guide.md

 # Notification System Guide

-This guide explains how to use and implement the notification system in the Vibewell platform.
+This guide explains how to use and implement the notification system in the VibeWell platform.

 ## Table of Contents